snipeso/match2sample/README.md

 ## Design

-- 3 seconds to memorize either 1, 3 or 6 symbols
+- 2 seconds to memorize either 1, 3 or 6 symbols
-- 7 seconds retention
+- 4 seconds retention
 - 3 seconds reponse (maybe do 2 6 and 2?)
-- 10 trials of each size, so 30 per block, tot 3 blocks
+- 10 trials of each size, so 30 per block, tot 4 blocks

 ## Todo

-- check literature again
 - set a mask! to avoid after-images helping memory
 - make demo version
-- reset kb rt
-- prolong break
-- counterbalance matches and not, such that half of match trials are per level

 ### Eventual TODOs